Understanding Home Loan Sanction Letters Key Terms Every Borrower Should Check 2026 Guide

 2. Interest Rate

 The interest rate directly affects the total cost of borrowing.
-The sanction letter should clearly mention whether the loan carries a fixed interest rate, floating interest rate, or a combination of both.
+Borrowers should check whether the rate is:

 3. Loan Tenure

 Loan tenure refers to the repayment period approved by the lender.
-Longer tenures generally result in lower EMIs but may increase the total interest paid over the life of the loan.
+Longer tenures generally result in lower EMI amounts but increase the total interest paid over the life of the loan.

 4. EMI Amount

 The Equated Monthly Instalment (EMI) represents the monthly repayment obligation.
-Reviewing the EMI amount helps borrowers assess affordability and future cash flow commitments.
+Borrowers should ensure that the EMI comfortably fits within their monthly budget.

 5. Processing Fees and Charges